kuche1/l4d2-big-mod/README.md

 - Supports dynamic gamemode switching.
   - In other words, ACS will still work if the server switches to another game mode without restarting or shutting down the server.
 - You can limit the amount of failures during a Coop campaign finale map before ACS will switch to the next campaign.

-## Player Commands

-`!mapvote` - Allows any player to vote and revote for the next campaign to play \
-`!mapvotes` - Displays to the player the current vote winner as well as all of the current votes

 ## Customizing ACS